Element84/cng-workshop/README.md

 ## Setting up local environment

 To run the notebooks with coiled one first needs to setup a local environment with coiled.
-The easiest way to do this is typically using a python virtual and `pip`:
+The easiest way to do this is typically using a python virtual environment and `pip`:

 ```cmdline
 # create a local working directory and change into it